How to Build an FPV Racing Quadcopter

 Now come to the FPV Components to achieve a flight by sight feature.
 You will need the set-up goggles, a camera, and a video transmitter.
 The camera will take pictures or videos and the video transmitter will send those images and videos to your goggles.
 FPV system allows you to watch the view from an aircraft sitting on your place on the ground.
 FPV Kits usually come with all these necessary items together and are very easy to assemble.

 You must need a battery charger to recharge your big batteries for several times to get a continuous flight and consistent performance from your plane.

 You can’t recharge your LiPo battery once it has lost its charge completely.
 Low Voltage Alarm device is not “essential” for building your FPV quad, but it will alert you when the battery charge is getting low.
 You will know when to stop flying your quad and recharge the battery.
 Never let it become empty.

 How to Assemble the Parts:

-In this stage of this article I will describe how you should assemble all the parts together of a FPV quad.
-In fact I am giving a tutorial on how I have built my own.
-I will also mention the models of each items I have used for your assistance.
+In this stage of this article, I will describe how you should assemble all the parts together of an FPV quad.
+In fact, I am giving a tutorial on how I have built my own.
+I will also mention the models of each item I have used for your assistance.